Using reusable nappies will reduce your waste and reduces the amount of energy and non-renewable resources used to produce disposable nappies.

 - plastic grips

-The types of washable nappy that are available
+The types of reusable nappy that are available

-There are three main types of washable nappies:
+There are several different types of reusable nappies:

 - flat nappies